CUFCTL/mlbd/skills/python.md

 # enable the environment that you created
 source activate myenv

-# start a Python shell and try to import keras
+# start a Python shell and try to import tensorflow
 # if everything is working, it will import with no problems
-python
+ipython
->>> import keras
+>>> import tensorflow as tf

 # to disable your environment when you're done
 source deactivate